Gill-man: Creature from the Black Lagoon

-The last known surviving member of a race of amphibious humanoids which flourished during the Devonian age, the Gill-man (as christened by Dr. Thompson) dwelled in a lagoon located in a largely unexplored area of the Amazon rainforest.
+In Creature from the Black Lagoon, the last known surviving member of a race of amphibious humanoids which flourished during the Devonian age, the Gill-man (as christened by Dr. Thompson) dwelled in a lagoon located in a largely unexplored area of the Amazon rainforest.
 The creature was apparently known to the natives, as the captain of the boat Rita mentioned local legends of a "man-fish".

 After having found the fossilized remains of another Gill-man, a marine biology institute funds an expedition to the Amazon in order to find more remains.
 Though the Gill-man reacts violently to the intrusion, he develops a soft spot for the team's only female member, Kay, and repeatedly tries to abduct her, going as far as building a makeshift dam to prevent their boat from escaping.
 After having killed numerous members of the expedition, the Gill-man takes Kay to his underwater lair, where he is tracked down by the remaining survivors and riddled with bullets.
 The Gill-man tries to escape by swimming deep into the lagoon, but dies from his injuries.

 Revenge of the Creature

-A year after the events of the first film, the Gill-man is shown to have survived and is captured by different scientists.
+In Revenge of the Creature, which is set a year after the events of the first film, the Gill-man is shown to have survived and is captured by different scientists.
 He is sent to the Ocean Harbor Oceanarium in Florida, and quickly becomes a huge tourist attraction.
 He is studied by an animal psychologist and his ichthyology student.
 The psychologist's attempts at communicating with the Gill-man are hampered by his attraction to his student.
 The Gill-man breaks free from his tank and escapes into the ocean.
 It is not long before he begins stalking the ichthyology student and kidnaps her at a boat party.
-The Gill-man is soon tracked down by police and again gets shot multiple times, forcing him to flee into the ocean.
+The Gill-man is soon tracked down by police and again is shot multiple times, forcing him to flee into the ocean.
 He again tries to swim away and supposedly dies from his wounds.